ahreenah/cuda_markdown_editing/readme/readme.txt

 Symbols *_` (asterisk, underscore, tick)
   - auto-paired on typing
-  - if they are typed with selection in editor, selection is enclosed in symbols pair
+  - if they are typed with selected text, selection is enclosed in symbols pair
-  - with pair of symbols, BackSpace key - both symbols are deleted
+  - with pair of symbols, and BackSpace pressed - both symbols are deleted
-  - with pair of symbols, Space key - right symbol of pair is deleted
+  - with pair of symbols, and Space pressed - right symbol is deleted

-Lists (bullet symbols - + * with space)
+List items (bullet symbol -+* with space)
-  - if caret is at the end of non-empty list item, and Enter pressed - newline is added with empty list item (on the same indent as previous item)
+  - if caret at the end of non-empty list item, and Enter pressed - newline is added with empty list item (on the same indent as previous item)
-  - if caret is at the end of empty list item, and Enter pressed - bullet is deleted and caret goes to bullet position
+  - if caret at the end of empty list item, and Enter pressed - bullet is deleted and caret goes to bullet position
   - after empty list item, and Tab pressed - list item's indent is increased, and bullet kind is changed (by loop: +-*)
   - after empty list item, and Shift+Tab pressed - list item's indent is decreased, and bullet kind is changed